Direct benefits to local communities.

 Lloyd Girman Learn more

-DirectorA former Deputy Minister of Northern Affairs in the Government of Manitoba, Lloyd has extensive experience in working with Canada’s First Nations and on major projects in energy, mining and resource development.
+DirectorA former Deputy Minister of Northern Affairs in the Government of Manitoba, Lloyd has extensive experience in working with Canada’s Indigenous peoples and on major projects in energy, mining and resource development.
 He has 35 years of experience in senior public and private sector positions.

 Merv McLeod Learn more

 Indigenous AffairsMerv focuses his efforts on building the paths that create economic sustainability and opportunities for his clients.
-Merv has a unique talent in nurturing long-term relationships, and has built a solid network of contacts both inside and outside of the First Nations world.
+Merv has a unique talent in nurturing long-term relationships, and has built a solid network of contacts both inside and outside of the Indigenous peoples world.

 Sarah Del Giallo Learn more

 Senior Consultant Corporate Affairs & CommunicationsA talented project manager and writer, Sarah has a deep understanding of how to help clients connect with the audiences they seek.
 She is skilled in finding points of balance and compromise, and her specialties include strategic planning and solutions for complex issues.

 “Tenacious, highly ethical and collaborative.
 There were numerous obstacles and hurdles to overcome, but Lloyd Girman and Merv McLeod worked hard to find solutions.
 There was no taking ‘no’ for an answer.”

 BHP Billiton’s Ekati Mine and Rio Tinto’s Diavik Diamond Mine in the Northwest Territories were the first diamond mining operations in Canada.